After 4 US price cuts, Tesla raises cost for older models

 DETROIT -- After cutting U.S. vehicle prices four times this year, Tesla raised the cost overnight on its slow-selling more expensive models.

+Investors also expressed concerns Friday in a letter to Tesla's board that CEO Elon Musk is too distracted running his other companies, including Twitter and SpaceX, to effectively lead the electric car and solar panel company.

-The Austin, Texas, company added $2,500 to all four versions of the Models S and X, increasing their prices from 2.4% to 2.9%.
+The Austin, Texas, company added $2,500 to all four versions of the Models S and X, increasing their prices by 2.4% to 2.9%.

 The lowest-price Model S now starts at $87,490, while the base price for the X is $97,490, according to Tesla's website early Friday.
 Neither is eligible for the U.S. government's $7,500 electric vehicle tax credit because they exceed sticker price limits.